a-jacewicz/google-3e/README.md

     The code used while doing so can be found at [`Model_Development/Neural_Network.ipynb`](https://github.com/a-jacewicz/google-3e/blob/main/Model_Development/Neural_Network.ipynb)

+- Alyssa worked on building a [decision tree model](https://github.com/a-jacewicz/youtube-viral-video-forecasting/blob/main/Model_Development/Decision_Tree.ipynb), and was able to get an MSE of 0.3107.

 ### Dataset
 We used the [Youtube Trending Video Dataset](https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset/data), and specifically the `US_category_id.json` and `US_Youtube_trending_data.csv` files found in it while training our models.